-Based upon the number of shares outstanding at June 30, 2004 after giving effect to our proposed repurchase, simultaneous with this offering, of shares of our common stock from Anthony E. Bakker, an aggregate of approximately 160,376 shares of our common stock which are outstanding as of June 30, 2004 and approximately 7,256,219 shares of our common stock that may be acquired upon exercise of options outstanding as of June 30, 2004 will be eligible to be sold pursuant to Rule 701 beginning 90 days after the date of this prospectus, subject to the vesting provisions that may be contained in individual option agreements.
+Based upon the number of shares outstanding at June 30, 2004, an aggregate of approximately 100,235 shares of our common stock which are outstanding as of June 30, 2004 and approximately 7,253,094 shares of our common stock that may be acquired upon exercise of options outstanding as of June 30, 2004 will be eligible to be sold pursuant to Rule 701 beginning 90 days after the date of this prospectus, subject to the vesting provisions that may be contained in individual option agreements.
 However, all of such shares are subject to the lock-up agreements described above and will only become eligible for sale upon the expiration or termination of such agreements.